-Builds on: EYFS and Y1 Unit 2 -
+Builds on: EYFS and Y1 Unit 2 - Children have begun to recognise features of places

-aeographical features of their
+Unit 1: What is it like to live in Eston today?

-Eston as a significant place.
-Future learning: Y3 Unit 1 -Unit 2: What do we know about our island home? of Middlesbrough as a Builds on: EYFS and Y1 Unit 1 -Children have developed an places.
-Intent: Children compare a range of hot and cold places around the world.
-They describe what life is like for people (including children) who live there and identify geographical similarities and differences between places.
-Future learning: Y2 Unit 3 -Studying a place with a contrasting climate in depth.
-Y3 Unit 3 - Understandina the continent of Europe and its countries as significant places and describing key live in Eston today?
 Builds on: EYFS and Y1 Unit 1 - Children are now familiar with a range of places in their school grounds and surrounding streets and can identify some of their geographical features.
 Intent: Children develop a secure understanding of the difference between human and physical features and continue to develop their personal sense of 'place' by investigating the key human and physical features of Eston.